Malacky: Famous Buildings and Sites

-The most prominent sites in Malacky include the Franciscan church of the Immaculate Conception of Mary, the so-called "Palffy Palace" and the renovated synagogue.
+The most prominent sites in Malacky include the Franciscan church of the Immaculate Conception of Mary, the so-called "Palffy Palace", and the renovated synagogue.
 The church includes a precise from 1653 of the so-called Holy Stairs (Scala Sancta) that Christ ascended to the Pretorium of Pilate.
 The Palffy Palace until recently was used as a hospital and is currently unoccupied.
 It has recently been acquired by the local municipality.
-Located in the center of Malacky is also a large renovated synagogue built in 1886 in Moorish Revival style which is now being used a cultural center.
-Adjacent to it there is sport arena "MALINA" containing two indoor swimming pools (25m and 12m) and a multifunctional hall used for handball, basketball, volleyball and indoor football.
+Located in the center of Malacky is also a large renovated synagogue built in 1886 in Moorish Revival style, which is now being used as a cultural center.
+Adjacent to it, there is a sports arena "MALINA" containing two indoor swimming pools (25m and 12m) and a multifunctional hall used for handball, basketball, volleyball, and indoor football.

 Economy

 Swedspan, a subsidiary of IKEA, operates a large lumber plant just south of the city.
-Additionally the Kuchyňa airbase, which is occasionally used by the US Air Force and other NATO air forces for training purposes, is located approximately 10 km east of the city.
+Additionally, the Kuchyňa airbase, which is occasionally used by the US Air Force and other NATO air forces for training purposes, is located approximately 10 km east of the city.

 In September 2008, Slovak National Party (SNS) President Ján Slota facilitated the erection of a large Slovak cross near Malacky as a demonstration of Slovak nationalism.